-Dage 5
+Dage :

-God's Word is the foundation for our lives, so He wants us to study it and understand what He is teaching us through it.
-Students will learn to study using a 3-step inductive study method.
+God's Word is the foundation for our lives, so God wants us to study it and understand what He is teaching us through it.
+Students will study using a 3-step inductive study method: observe, interpret, apply.

 Activity 1: Bible Study Guidelines Bookmark